 Ease of Integration

-WebRTC: WebRTC plays well in developers’ hands but they have to do many settings and configurations on their own, which can be considered both a strength and weakness.
+WebRTC: While WebRTC offers flexibility, developers must configure settings independently.
+However, this hands-on approach suits developers using Netty WebRTC, JavaScript, or Java who need a customizable architecture.
 However, this results in more flexible architecture and more flexibility should come with the burden of increasing web developers’ understanding of the technology.

 Agora: Agora’s SDKs are developed to be as simple as possible because the company offers out-of-the-box solutions that can be easily implemented.
 This is normally helpful in shortening the development cycle and easing it, beneficial in the case of a team that wants to release a product into the market very soon.